-Advice on how to help rough sleepers and most vulnerable during cold weather
+Advice on how to help people sleeping rough and the most vulnerable during cold weather

 The cold weather can be dangerous if you don’t have access to warm clothes or shelter.
 This page will tell you how to keep yourself and others safe during low temperatures.